 The RIK program started as a pilot project in the late 1990s.
 The government typically collects its royalty share of production in cash payments made by those who lease and produce gas on federal lands.
 However, through the pilot project the government found that taking gas in kind allowed it to maximize taxpayer assets, reduce costs and reporting requirements, and improve overall business efficiencies.

 The economic benefits of taking royalties in kind rather than in cash also may end up supporting low income families possibly as soon as this winter.
 With gas prices shooting up to near $14 already, the cost of heating a home this winter will skyrocket.
-As a result, an MMS spokesman confirmed that the agency has received requests to supply royalty gas this winter to low income customers.
-The details of the program are still being worked out.
+As a result, an MMS spokesman confirmed that the agency has received two requests to supply royalty gas this winter to low income customers in two states.
+Sources have told NGI there have been discussions about royalty gas being delivered to customers in New York and Colorado, but the MMS said the details of the program are still being worked out.

 So far this year, MMS said it sold a total of 630,000 royalty gas through two auctions.
 Its five-year RIK plan released in 2004 calls for volumes to eventually ramp up to 1.2 Bcf/d.